kuriharaan/InputSystemWiki/How-Do-I....md

     action.Enable();
 ```

+    ////TODO: working on an inspector that allows you to just have InputActions as properties on your MonoBehaviour and have them editable in the editor

 # ... wait for any button to be pressed on any device?

 One way is to use actions.